 Rhoticity is concerned with the pronunciation of the consonant r.
 In English, rhotic speakers pronounce all instances of /r/, non-rhotic speakers do not pronounce those instances of /r/ in a syllable coda like ca(r) or ca(r)d (loosely, dropping postvocalic /r/, or simply r-dropping).
 All accents of English used to be fully rhotic, pronouncing all instances of /r/ (like brother, cart, hear, hearing).
 However, during the middle ages and by the fifteenth century at the latest, East Anglians were pronouncing only the prevocalic instances of /r/, like brothe(r), ca(r)t, hea(r), hearing.
 This is revealed by variant spellings in documents such as the Paston Letters.
 East Anglian migrants settling in North America established non-rhotic accents in colonies along the Atlantic coast.
 In England, during the past 300 years or so, this sound change spread northwards, westwards and southwards from East Anglia.
-The non-rhotic pronunciation was established in London by 1800, Liverpool and Manchester by 1870, and Kent by 1900.
+The non-rhotic pronunciation was established in London by 1800, Liverpool and Manchester by 1870, and East Kent by 1940.
 The last vestige of a dropped /r/ is a schwa-like glide in pronunciations like [mɔə] for more, but this is usually still counted as being non-rhotic.
 And, of course, the linking r is part of a non-rhotic accent, a usually dropped /r/ reappearing across a morpheme boundary between vowels, for example doo(r) versus door opening, or hea(r) versus hearing.
 The rhotic boundary to the southwest runs roughly from Gloucester to Dorset today, but is creeping westwards.
 Lancashire became completely non-rhotic during the twentieth century, apart from the Rossendale area.

 The model of language sound change adopted here assumes that a sound change is introduced when the children of a new generation restructure what they hear spoken in their local speech community.
 This is suitable for the present situation, where recordings are what happen to be available in archives.
 A model that additionally recognises adults collectively altering their pronunciation during their lifetime would require planned recordings of the same informants repeatedly over a very long period of time, perhaps combined with interviews.
 One motive for larger numbers to actively modify their accents is to avoid intolerance and scorn from other people who have stigmatized some aspect of pronunciation.
 Another is to improve their chances of employment by establishments that actively discriminate against some varieties of speech.